schizo-org/schizo.cooking/quickie/README.md

 - Convert them to HTML in `./public_html` (preserving directory structure)
 - Serve the HTML files at `http://localhost:8081/`

+## Additional Notes

+Those only apply if you plan to ~~have a quickie~~ run this program on your system.

-## Unicode and Non-ASCII Filenames
+### Unicode and Non-ASCII Filenames

-> [!WARNING]
-> Quickie uses POSIX APIs (`opendir`, `readdir`, `stat`, etc.) and `char *` for
-> filenames, which means UTF-8 and non-ASCII filenames are supported as opaque
-> byte strings on Linux.
+Quickie uses POSIX APIs (`opendir`, `readdir`, `stat`, etc.) and `char *` for filenames, which means UTF-8 and non-ASCII filenames are supported as opaque byte strings on Linux.
 Thus, there is no ASCII-only logic.
-Also, **path length
-> limits are enforced in bytes**, so multi-byte UTF-8 filenames may hit the
-> buffer limit much sooner.
-Fret not though; if your locale and filesystem
-> support UTF-8, Quickie will handle such filenames correctly.
-Works on my
+Also, **path length limits are enforced in bytes**, so multi-byte UTF-8 filenames may hit the buffer limit much sooner.
+Fret not though; if your locale and filesystem support UTF-8, Quickie will handle such filenames correctly.
+Works on my machine.

-> machine.
+### Concurrency Safety

+Quickie is **not safe for concurrent execution** on the same HTML output directory.
+If multiple instances run at the same time, you may get race conditions or inconsistent output.
+Always run only one instance at a time per output directory.
+Though I don't really know why you would run multiple instances of this.

 ## License